porismltd/open-standards/docs/techniques.md

         * **renditions**, which are different formats of the data, such as ODF, PDF and HTML.

 The Inventory standard is supported by DataShare and [DataPress's plugin](https://github.com/datapressio/ckanext-lga-inventory) for CKAN.
-Both Data.gov.uk and the LGA’s [open data site](http://opendata.esd.org.uk/) are configured to harvest catalogues from sites that are registered as supporting the Inventory standard.
+Both Data.gov.uk and the LGA's [open data site](http://opendata.esd.org.uk/) are configured to harvest catalogues from sites that are registered as supporting the Inventory standard.
 [This page](http://opendata.esd.org.uk/) shows the sites registered with the LGA.

 Unlike the current DCAT recommendation, the Inventory standard links each dataset to the schema to which it conforms.
-This facilitates a search for datasets by schema at data.gov.uk and allows the LGA’s pages of [schemas](http://schemas.opendata.esd.org.uk/) and [datasets](http://datasets.opendata.esd.org.uk/) to cross-reference one another.
-The LGA’s aggregator (see [Data harvesting and aggregation](tools#data-harvesting-and-aggregation)) relies on knowing which datasets conform to the same CSV schema.
+This facilitates a search for datasets by schema at data.gov.uk and allows the LGA's pages of [schemas](http://schemas.opendata.esd.org.uk/) and [datasets](http://datasets.opendata.esd.org.uk/) to cross-reference one another.
+The LGA's aggregator (see [Data harvesting and aggregation](tools#data-harvesting-and-aggregation)) relies on knowing which datasets conform to the same CSV schema.

 > **The ability to discover both datasets and schemas and to associate the two is fundamental to an ecosystem of converging standards.**